deciduously/music/post.md

 *[top](#table-of-contents)*

+### Project Structure

 Ensure you have at least the default stable Rust toolchain [installed](https://www.rust-lang.org/tools/install).
 If you've previously installed `rustup` at any point, just issue `rustup update`.
 This code was written with `rustc` [version 1.39](https://blog.rust-lang.org/2019/11/07/Rust-1.39.0.html) for [Rust 2018](https://doc.rust-lang.org/nightly/edition-guide/rust-2018/edition-changes.html).

-Then, spin up a new project:
+Then, spin up a new library project:

 ```txt
 $ cargo new music --lib
 ```

 Open your new `music` project directory in the environment of your choice.
-We're actually going to use both a library and an executable.
-Create a subdirectory called `src/bin` and add a file `src/bin/main.rs`.
-Our music engine library will live in `lib.rs` and the user-facing executable interface will live in `main.rs`.
+If you're not already sure what to use with Rust, I recommend [Visual Studio Code](https://code.visualstudio.com/) with the [Rust Language Server](https://github.com/rust-lang/rls) installed for in-editor development support.
+If you have `rustup` present, the [VS Code RLS extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) has a one-click set up.

-We'll use two crates, the Rust term for external libraries, to replace the functionality not found in the Rust standard library:
+We'll use two crates - the Rust term for external libraries - to replace the functionality not found in the Rust standard library:

 * [`rand`](https://docs.rs/rand/0.7.2/rand/) - [Random number generation](https://en.wikipedia.org/wiki/Random_number_generation)
 * [`rodio`](https://docs.rs/rodio/0.10.0/rodio/) - [Audio signal processing](https://en.wikipedia.org/wiki/Audio_signal)